ethantkoenig/lotsoffiles2/bible/other/memorialoffering/01.md

 ## Translation Suggestions: ##

-* This could also be translated as, "lasting reminder."
+* This could also be translated as "lasting reminder."
-* A "memorial stone" could be translated as, a "stone to remind them (of something)."
+* A "memorial stone" could be translated as a "stone to remind them (of something)."

 ## Bible References: ##